rodeofx/OpenWalter/README.md

 Contributing
 ------------

-The open source version of Walter is its early days and we did not yet create any forum or documentation pages.
+Since the open source version of Walter is in its early days, we did not yet created any forum or documentation pages.
-More info to come!
+Stay tune, more info to come!